UtrechtUniversity/Web-Stories/README.md

 # Nightswim

 Nightswim is an interactive storytelling engine for creating rich audiovisual interactive stories and adventure games.
-It's made in JS, HTML and CSS.
-Nightswim consists of two parts: the engine and the editor.
-This is the engine.
-The editor is a seperate project.

 ## Features:
 - Create characters and objects and have players interact with them